Ben Smith

 Ben sits on the Lawyers Panel at Relationships Australia Victoria.
 The RAV Lawyers Panel comprises lawyers who specialise in family law and have experience in family dispute resolution.

 Before working in the city, Ben spent several years working in Williamstown and he calls the western suburbs of Melbourne home.
-He is happy to travel to our western suburban locations (Yarraville and Sunshine) as needed.
+He is happy to travel to our western suburban locations (Williamstown and Sunshine) as needed.

 When he is not at work, Ben is spending time with friends and family.
 He is also an avid sports fan, in particular AFL (Western Bulldogs!) and basketball.